Erdoğan urges unity among Muslim youth amid global crises

 "We want to see you take a more active role in politics, academia, sports, trade and social spheres.
 Do not let anyone break you apart based on ethnicity or cultural differences," the president said.

+The opening ceremony of the 4th General Assembly of the ICYF in Istanbul was initiated with the welcoming speech of ICYF President Taha Ayhan, which was followed by video messages from Erdoğan and Kıran.

-The youth forum was held at the Grand Cevahir Hotel in Istanbul and will take place for two days.
-The forum's head, Taha Ayhan, is expected to present the forum's work and strategy report to the Organization for Islamic Cooperation (OIC) following the event.
+Ayhan is expected to present the work and strategy report of the forum to the members of the OIC during the two-day assembly at the Istanbul Grand Cevahir Hotel.

-Representatives from 56 member-states are taking part in the forum, which will address a wide range of issues, including youth development, economic empowerment, culture, arts, sports, networking and environmental targets.
+In the council, which is attended by representatives of 56 member countries in total, the Islamic Cooperation Youth strategy of the forum, youth development, economic empowerment, culture, arts, sports, networking and environmental issues are to be discussed.

+Statistics and concrete conclusions about the projects developed in these areas will be shared with the members.
+The ICYF General Assembly will conclude Thursday with the approval of the forum resolutions, the next chairperson election calendar and a discussion of the general assembly mechanisms.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.